If you are putting your home up for sale, should you consider having your own building inspection? Should this be part of your “sellers info pack”?

 Real estate agents often bemoan how many transactions can fall over because of building inspection surprises.
 Not only can it cause one purchaser to withdraw, the agent must now disclose to any future purchaser this has occurred.

 By the same token, do you want your sold home sold, or do you want to receive notice of legal action a few years down the line because your house had issues that weren’t disclosed?
-Click on the following link if you want to read about a current Auckland High Court case against a vendor and a building report in Edwards vs. Cull .
+Click on the following link if you want to read about an Auckland High Court case against a vendor and a building report in Edwards vs. Cull .

 So if the answer is “yes” to providing a pre-sale builders report than here are some things to consider before commissioning a report.